NatLibFi/NDL-VuFind2-Vagrant/README.md

 _centos_:

-If only using _centos_ any directory with sufficent user permissions will do.
+If only using _centos_, any directory with sufficent user permissions will do.
 If using both, the _ubuntu_ directory is fine.

 #### Use

 _ubuntu_:
+- 'vagrant up'
-- 'vagrant up' (this will take a few minutes so enjoy your beverage of choice)
+  - This will take a few minutes, so enjoy your beverage of choice!
 - Point your browser to <a href="http://localhost:8081">http://localhost:8081</a>
   - Blank page or errors: adjust the config(s) & run 'vagrant provision', reload browser page.

 _centos_:
 - 'vagrant up centos'
+  - Again, this will take a few minutes...
 - 'vagrant ssh centos'
 - '/usr/bin/mysql_secure_installation' to add MySQL root password and remove anonymous user & test databases
 - Manually add a working index URL to the _INSTALLATION_PATH/local/config/vufind/config.ini_ file